1994–95 Orlando Magic season: Regular season

+NBA playoffs

-In the Eastern Conference First Round of the 1995 NBA playoffs, the Magic overwhelmed the Boston Celtics with a 124–77 victory in Game 1.
-Despite losing Game 2 at home, 99–92, the Magic would eliminate the Celtics at the Boston Garden to win the series, 3–1; these matches would be the final two basketball games ever played at the Garden.
-Coincidentally, O’Neal played his final game in Boston 16 years later with the 2010–11 Boston Celtics before retiring from the NBA at 39 years old.
+In the Eastern Conference First Round of the 1995 NBA playoffs, the Magic faced off against the 8th–seeded Boston Celtics, a team that featured All-Star forward Dominique Wilkins, second-year star Dino Radja, and Dee Brown.
+The Magic won Game 1 over the Celtics at home by a 47-point margin, 124–77 at the Orlando Arena; however, the Magic lost Game 2 to the Celtics at home, 99–92, which tied the series at 1–1.
+The Magic won the next two games on the road, which included a Game 4 win over the Celtics at the Boston Garden, 95–92 to win the series in four games; Game 4 would be the final basketball game ever played at the Boston Garden.
+Coincidentally, O'Neal would play his final game in Boston sixteen years later with the 2010–11 Boston Celtics, before retiring from the NBA at the age of 39.

-In the Eastern Conference Semi-finals, the Magic were matched up against the 5th-seeded Chicago Bulls; the Bulls were on an emotional high as Michael Jordan had just returned from his baseball career to play basketball.
-Jordan was now wearing number 45 for the Bulls, as his number 23 jersey was retired.
-The Magic won the first game at home, 94–91.
+In the Eastern Conference Semi-finals, the Magic faced off against the 5th–seeded Chicago Bulls, who were led by All-Star guard Michael Jordan, All-Star forward Scottie Pippen, and second-year star Toni Kukoč.
+The Bulls were on an emotional high as Jordan had just come out of his retirement, and returned from his baseball career to play basketball; Jordan was now wearing number 45 for the Bulls, as his number 23 jersey was retired.

-Tensions rose when Anderson indicated that Jordan was no longer the same player when Anderson was quoted by the media saying, "No. 45 doesn't explode like No. 23 used to.
+The Magic won Game 1 over the Bulls at the Orlando Arena, 94–91, which featured Anderson stealing the ball from Jordan during the fourth quarter.
+Tensions rose when Anderson indicated that Jordan was no longer the same player; Anderson was quoted by the media saying, "No. 45 doesn't explode like No. 23 used to.
 No. 23, he could just blow by you.
 He took off like a space shuttle.
 No. 45, he revs up, but he really doesn't take off."
-The comment motivated Jordan to return to number 23 and the Bulls evened the series with a 104–94 road win in Game 2.
-With the series tied at two games a piece, the Magic won Game 5 at home, 103–95.
-The Magic would eliminate the Bulls in Game 6 as the Magic won, 108–102 to advance to the conference finals.
+The comment motivated Jordan to change back to number 23, which caused controversy for the Bulls; in Game 2, Jordan scored 38 points as the Bulls defeated the Magic by a score of 104–94 to even the series.
+With the series tied at 2–2, the Magic won Game 5 at the Orlando Arena, 103–95, and then won Game 6 over the Bulls on the road, 108–102 at the United Center to win the series in six games, and advance to their first Conference Finals appearance.